 Find out about living in the UK

-Learn about what daily life in the UK entails.
-You'll find useful links and information in the these pages.
+Learn what to expect from daily life in the UK and explore the useful links and information in these pages.

 You will also need to know how to get around the UK using public transport or alternatively learn about the rules and regulations of driving in the UK.

 Where to live in the UK

 Finding somewhere you want to live is incredibly important.

 Knowing about the different types of accommodation provided and the costs of living in specific areas will help you to make this decision.

 Managing your money

 Having reliable access to funds will help make your move to the UK easier.

 Learn about the fastest way to gain access to your income and also about the costs associated with transferring money internationally.

 Learn about the latest rights and welfare benefits available to you and your family to make the transition to the UK easier.

 Various factors such as pregnancy, education and childcare can affect your decision to move here.
 Read on for the latest information.

 Entry to the UK

 Applying for visas and entry to the UK can be a stressful process, so it is important to ensure you have done sufficient research in order for your application to be successful.

 Learn about the application process and how to best ensure you gain entry to the UK.